Jython1415/alfred-archive-page/README.md

 - 🚧 Configurable keyword
 - 🚧 "Always on" logging (configurable and off by default)
 - 🚧 Prompt to notify the developer when there is an unexpected error
-- Skip creating a new archive if there is already a snapshot within the last X minutes (configurable with override option)
+- 🚧 Skip creating a new archive if there is already a snapshot within the configured timeframe

 ### Under Consideration